 TACFIT is a tactical fitness program based on the Circular Strength Training system.
-So, if you’re familiar with CST, you’ll recognize the ingenuity behind the TACFIT program.
-I haven’t used TACFIT very much myself, but I do know that it’s a circuit training program that can be applied to a variety of training goals.
+So, if you’re familiar with CST, you’ll recognize the ingenuity behind TACFIT Commando.
+I have used TACFIT Commando myself, and can vouch for its effectiveness.
+It’s a circuit training program that can be applied to a variety of training goals.
 It was created to fulfill the fitness demands of military, law enforcement, firefighting, and other agencies where fitness is a necessity.
 I also understand that there are different divisions of TACFIT, and this session is from the Commando division, which is bodyweight-only.

 The training protocol for the following workout is…